juliasilge/course-ML-tidymodels/chapters/chapter4.md

 **Instructions**

-- Use the [`gather()`](https://tidyr.tidyverse.org/reference/gather.html) function to transform the wide data set with each survey question in a separate column to a narrow, tidy data set with each survey question in a separate row.
+- Use the [`pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) function to transform the wide data set with each survey question in a separate column to a narrow, tidy data set with each survey question in a separate row.
 - View the structure of this tidy data set using `glimpse()`.

 <codeblock id="04_04_1">

-When you implement `... %>% gather(key, value, -age)`, you transform the data set from wide (non-tidy) to narrow (tidy).
+When you implement `... %>% pivot_longer(-age, names_to = "key", values_to = "value")`, you transform the data set from wide (non-tidy) to narrow (tidy).
 The argument `-age` specifies that we want to keep the `age` column for each row.

 </codeblock>